Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 3. Adhesives Need Testing, Not Mythology

-What To Test Before You Standardize
+What To Decide Before You Repeat The Assembly

 - the cured clay surface and any finish on the back